Looking for a particular RMV service or transaction? Look through the full list of what the RMV offers to find what you need.

 Go Online First

-- COMPLETE the Get Ready application online.
+- COMPLETE the online application.
 Continue until you get a confirmation page with a QR or BAR code.
 This code will be scanned in the Service Center to populate all of your information instantly and will expedite your visit there!

 No Laminated Documents